charis-amend/first-repo-coriander/README.md

-# first-repo-coriander
+# Learning Github and markdown.

-First repository of coriander cohort
+this is the description: First repository of coriander cohort